Aslarex/bun-curl2/README.md

   Set headers and a request body as either a plain object or string.
 BunCurl automatically sets the appropriate `Content-Type`.

 - **TLS & Cipher Options:**
-  Pass TLS options to configure supported protocols and cipher suites for TLS1.2/TLS1.3, and more.
+  Pass TLS options to configure supported protocols, cipher suites for TLS1.2/TLS1.3, and more.

 - **HTTP Versions:**
   Automatically selects the HTTP version based on the request.
 If a proxy is set, HTTP/2 is used by default.
 You can also override this by passing an `http.version` option.